Banel-Mgwevu/uif-tax-calculator/README.md

 ## Contributions

-Contributions to improve and expand the functionality of this API are welcome!
-Feel free to submit issues or pull requests.
+Contributions are welcome.
+Feel free to open issues and pull requests to suggest changes or improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).